 Each of these functions is calculated with respect to the collection of transactions within the given row, which means the numbers will change as you filter your data or change the time window.
 Also, if you have set up your SDK to sample your data, remember that only the transactions that are sent to Sentry are counted.
 So if a row containing transactions representing requests to a given endpoint is calculated to be receiving 5 requests per second, and you've got a 25% sampling rate enabled, in reality you're getting approximately 20 requests to that endpoint each second.
 (20 because you're collecting 25% - or 1/4 - of your data, so your real volume is 4 times what you're seeing in Sentry.)

 User Misery is a user-weighted performance metric to assess the relative magnitude of your application performance.
-While you can examine the ratio of various response time threshold levels with Apdex, User Misery counts the number of unique users who were frustrated based on the specified response time threshold.
+While you can examine the ratio of various response time threshold levels with Apdex, User Misery counts the number of unique users who were frustrated based on four times the satisfactory response time threshold (ms).
 User Misery highlights transactions that have the highest impact on users.